 If ECDIS software is not upgraded to read ENCs based on the latest version of the S-57 ENC Product Specification or to use the latest version of the S-52 Presentation Library then the ECDIS may be unable to correctly display the latest approved chart symbols.
 If an ECDIS is unable to interpret and draw any newly introduced chart symbol it will display a question mark (?) instead.
 Additionally there will be a possibility that alarms and indications for any newly introduced features may not be activated even though they have been included in the ENC.
-Because of this, the IMO have issued guidance on the maintenance of ECDIS software in Sn.1/Circ.266.
+Because of this, the IMO have issued guidance on the maintenance of ECDIS software in IMO MSC.1/Circ.1503 (as amended) ECDIS - Guidance for Good Practice.

 ECDIS users should ensure that their ECDIS software always conforms to the latest IHO standards.
 This should be available from the "about" function in the software or from the ECDIS manufacturer.
-A list of the current IHO standards relevant to ECDIS software is maintained in the ENC/ECDIS section of the IHO website (See www.iho.int ENCs, &ECDIS&S-100 > Latest Versions of Relevant IHO Standards).
+A list of the current IHO standards relevant to ECDIS software is maintained in the ENC/ECDIS section of the IHO website (See www.iho.int > ENCs & ECDIS > Current ENC and ECDIS Standards).